sherlifelix/blog/_posts/2018-08-11-SportsAnimal.md

 title: Animal Sports
 blog_category: LifeStyle
 blog_description: calvin
+description: Animals have been closely involved in various sports since ancient times...
 ---
 **Animals have been closely involved in various sports since ancient times.
 Animals and the sport they are involved are often closely related to the culture of the nation/ people involved.
 Bulls/ Cattle**